rohitsupekar/learn-PDEs-from-data/README.md

 pip3 install -r requirements.txt
 ```

+We use `joblib` for parallelization and `sklearn` for cross-validation-specific needs.

 # Implementations

 `pdel.pdelearn` has the core framework of generating library functions, cross-validation, and stability selection.